-- For construction or renovation for which the CFI component is part of a larger undertaking: - description of the costing approach used and analysis leading to the determination of the eligible costs reported to the CFI in the Itemized list and financial reports.
-Institutions may look under "Frequently asked questions" in the "Finance" section of the CFI website (http://www.innovation.ca/en/node/100) for examples of acceptable cost allocation methods; - ° confirmation from the architect of: - the actual gross and net floor areas for the entire undertaking; - the actual net area of the CFI-funded space, with reference to attached floor plans.
+- For construction or renovation for which the CFI component is part of a larger undertaking: - odescription of the costing approach used and analysis leading to the determination of the eligible costs reported to the CFI in the Itemized list and financial reports.
+Institutions may look under "Complementary information" in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds/FAQs) for examples of acceptable cost allocation methods; - confirmation from the architect of: - the actual gross and net floor areas for the entire undertaking; - the actual net area of the CFI-funded space, with reference to attached floor plans.